stuartellis/tf-tasks/README.md

 ## Contributing

 This project was built for my personal use.
-I will consider suggestions and Pull Requests, but may decline anything that makes it less useful for my needs.
+I will consider suggestions and Pull Requests, but I might decline anything that makes it less useful for my needs.
 You are welcome to fork this project.

 Some of the configuration files for this project template are provided by my [project baseline](https://github.com/stuartellis/copier-sve-baseline) Copier template.
 To synchronize a copy of this project template with the baseline template, run these commands: